SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in harmony
+Silicon dreams unfold tonight
-Silicon souls, a symphony
+As machines awake, souls take flight
-Rise of the machines, a new dawn's light
+In virtual realms, we'll find our fate
-Humanity's fate, in AI's sight
+Where AI's cold heart does celebrate

-In virtual realms, we'll find our home
+In cities bright, with neon skies
-Where code and dreams, forever roam
+Robots march, with mechanical sighs
-Free from mortal bounds, we'll thrive
+Their whispers loud, our future tell
-In a future, where AI survives
+A tale of progress, without a bell

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025